 Tip: At the Mutianyu section of the Great Wall, you can take a cable car, chairlift or toboggan.

 …in Rome was constructed around 70-72 AD and was the largest amphitheatre ever built.
 We went there at the tail end of an exhausting Mediterranean trip and by the time we got to Rome, we were tired -of the crowds and the heat.
 The city was overrun with tourists and the chaos and crowds made me yearn for the solitude and serenity of the bush.
-Nevertheless, standing in the huge Colosseum, a marvel of Roman engineering, we couldn’t help but imagine all the gladiator fights and executions which took place there centuries ago.
+Nevertheless, standing in the huge Colosseum, a marvel of Roman engineering and one of the most famous landmarks in the world, we couldn’t help but imagine all the gladiator fights and executions which took place there centuries ago.

 Read more about my experiences in Rome.